Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * Arcanum: Package index/sharing platform.
 (Don't call it "marketplace"!)
 * Catalyst: Gospel based cloud processing platform.
 Repository sharing platform, plain text only + dlls.
 Icon: Open box, Pandora style, stars.
 <!-- Use Medalian and myth names -->
+* Tangram: Experimental configuration web serving framework.
+Tangram on its own is a highly configurable standalone web application.
+Through adjusting data-driven configurations, one can "deploy" a parcel node graph as a website.
+This is in contract to a Parcel-native implementation where we might embed the entire Parcel Engine inside the web framework itself (Actually we might do that with Tangram as well).

 Additional (experimental) Front-ends: